 Children younger than 2 years of age who have a lot of diarrhea should receive medical care.
 Take your child to a health care provider right away if your child develops signs of:

-In some cases, diarrhea may be a sign of another infection (for example, malaria), so it is important to see a health care provider, discuss your symptoms and remember to tell them where you have been travelling or living.
+In some cases, diarrhea may be a sign of another infection (for example, malaria), so it is important to see a health care provider.
+Discuss your symptoms with them and remember to tell them where you have been travelling or living.

 Do not give antibiotics or other medications to children to stop diarrhea unless advised by a health care provider.
 Avoid using bismuth subsalicylate (such as Pepto-Bismol) to treat diarrhea in children.
 Breastfeeding mothers should also avoid using bismuth subsalicylate.
 If your child has taken this kind of medicine and has changes in behavior with nausea and vomiting, call your health care provider.
 These symptoms could be an early sign of Reye Syndrome, a rare but serious illness.
 For more information about Reye Syndrome, see HealthLinkBC File #84 Reye Syndrome.

 Dehydration from diarrhea is more of a concern in children because they become dehydrated more quickly than adults.
-It is essential to drink extra fluids as soon as diarrhea starts, and an oral rehydration solution (ORS) should be considered.
+It is essential to drink extra fluids as soon as diarrhea starts, and consider using an oral rehydration solution (ORS).

 Continue breast or formula feeding throughout the illness, in addition to ORS.
 Children who are no longer nursing should continue to eat solid food in addition to ORS.